2220 Arts + Archives is dedicated to non-commercial, adventurous and experimental arts. If you want to make sense of it, come and see.

 Our mixtape currently includes music, film, and language-centered arts, but also hybrid performance and uncategorizable works.
 We encourage artists from different communities and practices to talk and collaborate, and to break down the compartments of genre, form and discipline.
 Aspirationally, in a city often too given to niches and silos, we hope to blend audiences and communities across styles and artforms in the process.

-We have self-organized as a volunteer-run programming co-op – a slightly tilting umbrella for complementary arts nonprofits, independent artists and curators.
+We have self-organized as a volunteer-run programming co-op – a slightly tilting umbrella for roughly a dozen complementary arts nonprofits, independent artists and curators to host 1-2 events a month at the venue.
 We host resident programmers, who schedule the majority of their events at 2220, and maintain office space here.
-We also host guest programmers, who are itinerant, and may bring 1-2 events per month to the venue, and also to many other venues across the city.
+We also host guest programmers, who are itinerant, and may bring 3-4 events per year to the venue, and also to many other venues across the city.
 This structure is part pilot, part lark and part octopus ride – one can only hope it works as an organizational model, and is sustaining.

 We’ve chosen an intentionally modest place-based name (2220 Beverly Blvd is our street address), because our venue is the container, not the contents.
 Instead we want to foreground the artists, series and programmers that inhabit the space.
 We’re very grateful for the building, but the people and ideas that come to it are its vitality.